-Giving your portfolio a quick once-over to freshen it up is always a great idea, and as we start a new year, what better time is there to get on with it?
-We've made it dead easy for you, by having a look at the portfolios of some heavyweight designers to see what they do particularly well.
+Giving your portfolio a quick once-over to freshen it up is always a great idea, even if you're not actively looking for a job.
+We've made it dead easy for you, by having a look at the portfolios of some fantastic designers to see what they do particularly well.

 01. Cut, kill, destroy